upkie/upkie/agents/ppo_balancer/README.md

 bazel run //spines:bullet -c opt -- --nb-substeps 5 --show
 ```

-The number of substeps should match the agent and spine frequencies defined in ``settings.gin``.
+The number of substeps should match the agent and spine frequencies defined in ``settings.py``.

 ## Training